jbentzen/framer-scrollcontroller/README.md

 ### Pin
+The pin defines what happens in a scene by pinning a defined layer (triggerLayer by default).
+The pin will pin its layer when its scene starts and unpins its layer when its scene ends if the scene has a duration.
+Multiple pins can be added on the same layer in the same direction if their scenes are defined in succession.

 | Property | Type | Default |  Description |
 | :--- | :--- | :--- | :--- |
 | `Pin.source` | Object | `ScrollComponent` | Get pin ScrollComponent |